sideria/An-Angle-in-Trigonometry/source/index.rst

 ..
-Informal Algebra documentation master file, created by sphinx-quickstart on Sat Mar  2 06:17:53 2013.
+An Angle in Trigonometry documentation master file, created by sphinx-quickstart on Sat Mar  2 06:17:53 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.